KingFrostii/KingFrostii/README.md

 <p align="center">
 I DO NOT LIKE TALKING TO RANDOM PERSONS THAT ARE USING TUTORIAL SKINS.

-I WILL NOT LET YOU SHIP MY OC WITH YOUR FANONS IN YOUR OWN STYLE.
+I WILL NOT LET YOU SHIP MY 𝐎𝐂 WITH YOUR FANONS IN YOUR OWN STYLE.

 AVOID FALLING IN LOVE WITH ME BECAUSE IF YOU DO, I MAY BLOCK YOU. -[I DON'T 𝐁𝚰𝐓𝐄.]